 Mauritania is incredibly poor, it’s polluted, almost nothing grows there, and most of the people we met who passed through said they couldn’t wait to leave, and yet the memory of Mauritania that sticks most stubbornly in my head is this.

 As night fell in the Adrar one evening, we clambered up the side of a tower of sand and shale to perch underneath a layer of white-gold stars.
-So many stars.
-It was like they’d been splattered on from somewhere higher up.
+So many stars, it was like they’d been splattered on from somewhere higher up.
 The entry-level art project of God or Allah or whomever had the creative foresight to will such an impressive landscape into being.
 Far beyond the rocky hills was a town, lights from fires winked in the distance, but the biggest light of all came from the iron-ore train, which started its slow chug towards us just as we nestled into our hole in the rock.
 It’s surreal, to be in a place so vast and barren, and to hear the sound of a train.
 The night was so still that the distant roar pushed out any other noise that might have filled the atmosphere, and even though we were hundreds of meters away, that train could have been making its way through one ear and out the other.

 Nothing in Mauritania moves quickly, including the iron-ore train, and so we sat and watched as a mile long centipede of metal and rock meandered it’s way through the black expanse below.
-Lights teased us, blue sparks from the wheels glinting for a millisecond, the brief silhouette of a passenger as they tried to light a cigarette.
+Lights teased us, blue sparks from the wheels glinting for a millisecond, the brief silhouette of a passenger as they tried in vain to light a cigarette.
 We watched as the train grew smaller and smaller, until a seam opened up in the universe and it disappeared.
 It was as if it had driven into a giant black envelope, and for that I was grateful, for in bleaker times I could pull it out and remind myself that even in a place as strange and barren as Mauritania, there’s a bit of magic.